 Continuing Simulation Education sessions are held quarterly on a Thursday and usually are four hours in duration.
 They provide a safe learning environment where there are no “errors”, only learning opportunities.

 Groups of three to five residents work with a faculty facilitator at each station and practice two procedural skills and up to three scenarios.
 Each station lasts approximately 30 minutes.
-The most recent session was held on April 27, 2023.
+The most recent session was held September 28 2023.

 The procedures to be practiced are selected by the group of participating residents and the chief resident a week in advance.